RavidEf/node-js-random-color-gen/readme.md

 # Node random color genrator project

+- We need to create an application that is command line(terminal) base.

 ## Task breakdown

 - [] first I need to initialize node on my VS terminal